KotoLLC/peacenik/docs/README.md

 [Koto for Android](https://play.google.com/store/apps/details?id=koto.at)

-## About Koto

 Koto is a social network to share ideas, photos, and videos with friends.
 Koto's community agrees to a [code of conduct](conduct.md), which boils down to: **be kind**.
 Koto is also distributed.
 This means we do not store your messages, photos, or videos on our servers.
 Instead, we store them on your - our member's - servers.

 ## Common Questions